Pitchnogle/cryptography/docs/vigenere.md

 LXFOPV EF RNHR
 ```

 The typical use case would be to run the program as a text filter.
 Like the Caesar cipher, when using the default alphabet mode, all letters are treated as caps.
+Notice how the ciphertext is different though both lines in the plaintext match.

 ```
 $ ./vigenere -k secretpassword < ../data/quick_brown_fox.txt